 Giving over more information, rights, and freedoms to those who convince us that we need their protection or must use their service, has become a scary thing.

 People who seek to automate and standardized security measures allow them intrusive access into our digital life, details, and who can create personal profiles that rival the federal government and IRS have motives that they will never reveal to the common folk.

 A big part of it is a push for the “new world order” and the loss of our national sovereignty.
 This, of course, is to make things safer and to make everything standardized worldwide.
 Life simplified with only one currency and one law and a handful of influential, wealthy people at the top calling all the shots.

 The reason this sounds so crazy is that they hide it and would never admit in public what they plan in private.
 While their wish may be a long way off, they are making tremendous strides every day by using the technology along with the willingness of regular people to trust them at face value.

 Or who may not even realize what may be going on behind the technology and services they use every day.
 I believe this is the category where the majority of people fall.

 Competition For Your Time And Money

 The good news is, for the most part, the game of technology improves the quality of everything we do.
-The competition for business is fierce and no one can coast through without care and be sloppy if they want to maintain their success.
+The business competition is fierce, and no one can coast through without care and be sloppy if they want to maintain their success.